vadien/todo-app-frontend/README.md

 - Start by getting the backend running using the steps here: [todo-api](https://github.com/vadien/todo-app-backend)
 - Clone this repo to a local folder and npm to install (`npm install`)
-- Either use `npm run dev` for React Strict Mode or `npm run build` to build the project, which can then be run in your browser
+- Either use `npm run dev` for React Strict Mode or `npm run build` to build the project

 ---